open-neuroscience-foundation/.github/profile/README.md

 **Open Neuroscience Foundation** is an non-profit open global community of academics, engineers, researchers, educators, as well as genral public interested in rapidly advancing field of neuroscience.

-It is not officially affiliated with any academic, government, or commercial institution.

-Anyone is welcome to contribute and participate.

 Contacts:
 - https://github.com/nikolaydubina